Al Horford NBA Playoffs Player Props: Celtics vs. 76ers

-Al Horford and his Boston Celtics teammates match up versus the Philadelphia 76ers in the 2023 NBA Playoffs, at 7:30 PM ET on Friday.
+The Boston Celtics, Al Horford included, match up versus the Philadelphia 76ers at 3:30 PM ET on Sunday in the 2023 NBA Playoffs.

-We're going to look at Horford's prop bets, using stats and trends to help you make good selections.
+With prop bets available for Horford, let's break down some stats and trends to help you find good wagers.

 Al Horford Prop Bets vs. the 76ers